Filling your yard with flowers that attract bees is just one small way you can aid their survival while also supporting the environment.

 Filling your yard with blooms in shades of blue, purple, white, and yellow can attract bees to your garden.
 When planting flowers in these color schemes, be sure to cluster them rather than planting them sparsely.
 This will entice more bees to buzz your way, as they prefer larger, concentrated pollen and nectar sources.
 Bees also swarm toward sunny locations and will be more likely to frequent plants that thrive in full-sun areas rather than in shaded gardens.

+Ready for a list of flowers that attract bees?
 Here are ten common flowering plants that are known to be favored by bees.
 Planting a combination of these blooming beauties is a sure way to keep busy bees buzzing around your garden all summer long.

 Many people consider dandelion, clover, goldenrod, and milkweed weeds, but it’s very important to remember that these weeds are also crucial food sources for both bees and butterflies.
 Think twice about removing these plants from your landscape and never use pesticides to eradicate unwanted vegetation.
 Most chemical pesticides will have adverse side effects that can harm or kill off bees, sometimes eradicating an entire colony.
 Remember, bees that are attracted to your yard by weed flowers will also pollinate the more favorable plants, fruits, berries, and vegetables in your garden.

 This post was first published in 2014 and has been updated.